 Why do I see distortions in my point cloud at the border of an object or between dark and bright regions?

-Contrast distortion is an artifact in the point cloud that appears as a wavy surface that doesn’t exist in the real scene.
-This ripple-like effect appears when we have an abrupt intensity change in the 2D image (e.g. in a black to white transition on a checkerboard or regions with specular reflections such as on the surface of a shiny metal cylinder).
-The errors are visible as surface distortion/deformation artifacts in the 3D point cloud, see the image below for illustration.
+Contrast distortion is an artifact in the point cloud that appears as a wavy surface that does not exist in the actual scene.
+This effect that resembles ripples appears when we have an abrupt intensity change in the 2D image.
+Examples of this artifact are black to white transitions on a checkerboard or regions with specular reflections such as a shiny metal cylinder.
+The errors are visible as surface distortion/deformation artifacts in the 3D point cloud.
+See the image below for an illustration.

 Contrast distortion only occurs perpendicular to the camera baseline.

-To reduce/remove contrast distortion, we should first position the camera such that we reduce the highlights in the scene.
-Then we should tune the Contrast Distortion Filter accordingly to correct and or remove the remaining affected points.
+To reduce/remove contrast distortion, we should first position the camera to reduce the highlights in the scene.
+Then we should tune the Contrast Distortion Filter accordingly to correct and/or remove the remaining affected points.
 For more details, see Dealing with Highlights and Shiny Objects.